siamakn/temp-nomad-onboarding-workshop/docs/Module2/M2_x_explore_use_cases.md

 The FAIRmat community is actively working on expanding/advancing the use cases to other domains.
 The use cases with expected releases in the near future are:

-- **Catalysis:** Focuses on data related to catalytic processes, including catalyst design, reaction mechanisms, and efficiency.
+- **Heterogeneous Catalysis:** Focuses on data related to catalytic processes, including catalyst design, reaction mechanisms, and efficiency.
 - **Batteries:** Encompasses data on battery materials, electrochemical performance, and simulations relevant to energy storage technologies.

-## How to Explore Data using the `USE CASES` Option
+## How to Explore Data using the `USE CASES` page

-The ``USE CASES`` option in the EXPLORE menu is designed to facilitate exploring data in that specific field.
+The ``USE CASES`` page in the EXPLORE menu is designed to facilitate exploring data in that specific field.
 Once you choose a use case, a predefined dashboard containing various important widgets which offer key information and visualizations to explore and analyze the data (that comply with that use case schema) is presented.
 Each research topic may have details and intricacies that the predefined dashboard does not address.
 However, NOMAD offers high flexibility, allowing you to edit the dashboard to meet your needs or add your own visualizations.

-## Advanced Tips for Using the ``USE CASES`` option
+## Advanced Tips for Using the ``USE CASES`` page

 To make the most out of the use cases feature, consider the following tips: